ryanpeters-MSFT/DotNetVbd/Aot/readme.md

 In comparison, the self-contained/single-file publication bundles the .NET runtime components and dependencies inside of the executable, resulting in a much larger file size.
 AOT-compiled files, are native and optimized for the OS.

+## Benefits of AOT

+- **Faster startup time** - Since there's no Just-In-Time (JIT) compilation overhead during runtime, the application launches more quickly.
+- **Smaller memory footprint** - The compiled native code is more compact than IL, leading to reduced memory usage.
+- **Runtime independence** - Native AOT apps can run on machines without the .NET runtime installed.

+## How AOT Works

+Ahead-of-Time (AOT) compilation in .NET 7+ is a technique where code is compiled into **native machine code** before the application runs, rather than during runtime.

+During the publishing phase, the AOT compiler processes the Intermediate Language (IL) code and generates native machine code directly from it.
+Unlike Just-In-Time (JIT) compilation, which occurs at runtime, AOT eliminates the need for JIT overhead during execution.
+The resulting application is self-contained, meaning it includes all necessary dependencies and doesn't rely on the presence of the .NET runtime on the target machine.
+AOT offers benefits such as faster startup times, smaller memory footprint, and runtime independence.
+However, it has limitations related to compatibility with certain libraries and is most suitable for scenarios with many deployed instances.

 ## Support

 .NET 7 supports only Console applications, while .NET 8 supports a [subset of ASP.NET functionality](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/native-aot?view=aspnetcore-8.0).